ingamedeo/cloudsim-simulations/README.md

 Four main simulations are present: Simulation1 and Simulation2 use the Data Locality policy described above, while Simulation1b and Simulation2b have the same configuration of simulation 1 and 2 respectively, but with the default policy.
 Furthermore, Simulation1 uses a TimeShared cloudlet allocation policy, while Simulation2 uses a SpaceShared allocation policy.

+Two additional simulations Simulation2low and Simulation2blow show the performance in a context with a reduced number of VMs and Hosts.

 #### Metric: cost

 When comparing the simulation performance it is relevant to choose an appropriate metric, it this context, the monetary cost is the chosen metric for the comparison.